mapstruct/mapstruct/readme.md

 MapStruct uses Maven for its build.
 Java 11 is required for building MapStruct from source.
 To build the complete project, run

-    mvn clean install
+    ./mvnw clean install

 from the root of the project directory.
 To skip the distribution module, run

-    mvn clean install -DskipDistribution=true
+    ./mvnw clean install -DskipDistribution=true

 ## Importing into IDE

-MapStruct uses the gem annotation processor to generate mapping gems for it's own annotations.
+MapStruct uses the gem annotation processor to generate mapping gems for its own annotations.
-Therefore for seamless integration within an IDE annotation processing needs to be enabled.
+Therefore, for seamless integration within an IDE annotation processing needs to be enabled.

 ### IntelliJ